kazuhiro4949/EditDistance/README.md

 # How dose it work?

-The following examples are updating UI with this library.
+The following examples are how this library update UI.
 They generate random elements for data source and update incrementally.

 | UITableView | UICollectionView |
 |---|---|